Organization, methodology and timing of a special assessment of working conditions. Frequency of conducting a special assessment of working conditions

 How to save on a special assessment of working conditions

-Companies can evaluate jobs with optimal and acceptable working conditions once, rather than every five years.
+Companies can evaluate jobs with optimal and acceptable working conditions once, and not every five years.
 Further, it is enough to include such places in the declaration of conformity.
-These and other amendments were introduced by Federal Law No. 136-FZ of 05/01/16 to Article 11 of Law 426-FZ, which is in effect from 05/01/2016.
+These and other amendments were introduced by Federal Law No. 136-FZ dated May 1, 2016 to Article 11 of Law No. 426-FZ, which has been in force since May 1, 2016.

-After a special assessment, the company submits it to the labor inspectorate.
+After a special assessment, the company submits to the labor inspectorate.
 Previously, only places without harmful factors were included in the declaration.
-Now companies are declaring jobs with optimal or acceptable working conditions.
+Now companies declare jobs with optimal or acceptable working conditions.

 2. What is more profitable - to conduct a special assessment of labor or pay additional contributions?
-How to apply an additional tariff if an employee combines two types harmful work?
-Assessment of working conditions.
+How to apply an additional rate if an employee combines two types hazardous work?
+Conducting an assessment of working conditions.

-A special assessment of working conditions is, of course, a mandatory procedure for every employer in Russia.
-However, there are still no clear rules for its implementation.
-And, although the SOUT procedure is formalized, it contains rather liberal theses.
+A special assessment of working conditions is a procedure, of course, mandatory for every employer in Russia.
+However, there is still no clear regulation for its implementation.
+And, although the SOUT order is formalized at the official level, it contains rather liberal theses.
 For example, the timing of the sout in the organization.
-As follows from paragraph 6 of Article 27 of the Law "On Special Assessment of Working Conditions", it is allowed to inspect some places in stages, the main thing is to complete it by the end of December 2018.
+As follows from paragraph 6 of article 27 of the Law “On a special assessment of working conditions”, it is allowed to check some places in stages, the main thing is to complete it before the end of December 2018.

-Courts assess this requirement differently and sometimes issue contradictory rulings.
-It happens that fines for missed terms of carrying out SAUT reach two hundred thousand rubles.
-To avoid financial losses, the employer needs to clearly understand how often SAWS is carried out, how the initial and subsequent inspections differ, what is the validity period of the SAWS, and so on.
+Courts vary in their assessment of this requirement and sometimes issue conflicting rulings.
+It happens that the fines for the missed deadlines for the SAUT reach two hundred thousand rubles.
+To avoid financial losses, the employer needs to clearly understand the frequency with which the SOUT is carried out, how the primary and subsequent checks differ, what is the validity period of the SOUT, and so on.

 SOUT: frequency and timing

-Starting your business, new organization sometimes she does not even suspect what events she will need to carry out - even if they are of a purely formal nature.
-Any enterprise in Russia is legally obliged to go through the SOUT procedure.
-The timing for the first time (for new organizations) is no more than six months.
-That is, after registering the company, the employer must check the working conditions in the first 6 months of his work.
-If an enterprise has existed for more than six months, and an audit has never been carried out since its foundation, then this must be done as quickly as possible, or better, as they say, yesterday.
+Starting your activity new organization sometimes she does not even suspect what events she will need to carry out - even if they are purely formal.
+Any enterprise in Russia is required by law to undergo the SOUT procedure.
+The timing of the first (for new organizations) is no more than six months.
+That is, after registering the company, the employer must conduct an inspection of working conditions in the first 6 months of his work.
+If an enterprise exists for more than six months, and an audit has never been carried out since its inception, then this must be done as quickly as possible, and better, as they say, yesterday.

-The results of the special assessment are valid for 5 years, from the date of the issuance of the report on the results of the audit.
+The results of the special assessment are valid for 5 years from the date of issuance of the report on the results of the audit.

 • safety and labor protection of employees;